xamuel17/SportsKing_demo_API/README.md

 # SportsKing_demo_API
-This API is an assesment test demo
+This API is an assessment test demo